 The M.H.A. with an emphasis in Business Analytics provides the skills needed to gather, analyze, and evaluate meaningful patterns represented in data that all healthcare organizations must understand and manage.
 This program option explores technology, interface, and security issues related to data access and use within healthcare organizations, while also imparting the professional skills required to effectively communicate complex technical information to various management levels within an organization.

 The emphasis in Business Analytics is an extension of the regular M.H.A. degree program, and is available only to those students enrolled for the M.H.A.
 All regular M.H.A. admission requirements apply.
 A student can declare their interest in the Business Analytics emphasis at any time through their advisor.
-The emphasis requires an additional four courses (12 credit hours).
-However, two of the emphasis courses can be used in place of two M.H.A. electives, so the net increase is six credit hours.
+This emphasis requires an additional four courses (12 credit hours).
+However, two of these four courses can be substituted for two required electives in the overall M.H.A. degree; so the net increase for this emphasis is only six credit hours.

 The emphasis does not impact the Program’s accreditation through the Commission on Accreditation of Healthcare Management Education (CAHME).

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."